Who out there doesn't remember the 1986 movie "Hoosiers"?

 Since the proposal splitting 4A into two divisions involved just the 4A schools, the rest of the classes didn't have much to fear from the proposal.

-Page 2 of 2 - Personally, I have always felt six classes in Kansas were too much.
+Personally, I have always felt six classes in Kansas were too much.
 Growing up in Ohio (I graduated in 1980), we only had three classes.
 Today, there are seven in football and four for all other sports.
 A state basketball title in Kansas takes between five and six wins.
 A state basketball title in Ohio takes between nine and 11 wins.

 I think one of the effects of Kansas' structure is smaller attendances at state events.
 Outside of state track, where everything is run at once at Cessna Stadium in Wichita, Kansas doesn't garner a lot of interest in state tournaments.
 The Division I state football finals in Ohio could easily draw 50,000 people in a given year.
 In Kansas, crowds seem to top out at about a 10th of that.

 I know there have been grumblings from some quarters (especially Hays), about lower attendance at state volleyball and basketball due to the split in Class 1A (fear not, Dodge City has expressed a willingness to host at its new arena).

 To Newton's credit, the state eight-man games draw well, but Fischer Field is a small stadium and the schools that attend the eight-man finals are very small.

 If I were Lord, King and Sovereign of the KSHSAA, here is how I would do it.
 First, I would cut it all down to four classes.
 Instead of going top 32 schools (Class 6A), next 32 (Class 5A), 64 (Class 4A), 64 (and so forth), 64 and the rest, I would do it by range.